hikeventures/hikeventures.github.io/_posts/2014-12-12-thoughts-on-upgrading-my-sony-a7r-to-sony-a9.markdown

 ---
 layout: post
-title: "Thoughts on upgrading my Sony A7r to Sony A9"
+title: Thoughts on upgrading my Sony A7 to Sony A9
 date: 2014-12-12 14:31:16 +0200
 published: true
-description: Upgrading the A7r to A9 or not?
+description: Upgrading the Sony A7 to A9 or not?
 category: articles
 tags: [articles, blogging, camera, photography, sony, a7r, a9]
 ---